-Other potential and associated impacts of the proposed project has been identified and evaluated using standard procedures.
-Source references including past project experience, professional judgment and knowledge of both the proposed project activities as well as environmental and social setting of the site and surroundings were used in the assessment.
+The potential impacts of the proposed GSS project were identified and evaluated using standard impact assessment procedures.
+Source references including past project experience, professional judgment and knowledge of both the project activities as well as the environmental and social setting of the site and surroundings were used as a basis for the assessment.